chbh-opensource/mri-on-bear-edu/docs/workshop6/running-containers.md

 done
 ```

-Both examples above assume that you have already run BET (brain extraction) on T1 scans.
-But of course, you could also automate the process of brain extraction and complete both tasks, i.e., running bet and calculate volume, using a single script.
+<b>Both examples above assume that you have already run BET (brain extraction) on T1 scans.</b> But of course, you could also automate the process of brain extraction and complete both tasks, i.e., running bet and calculate volume, using a single script.
 This is illustrated in the example `bet_brainvols.sh`:

 ```bash
 #!/bin/bash